WICG/canvas-color-space/CanvasColorSpaceProposal.md

 ## Proposed Solution

+* Clearly define the color space of canvases.
+Most current browser implementations are either color-managed or are currently actively working on becoming color-managed.
+Therefore, it will be possible to specify that the default color space of canvases as 'srgb' instead of leaving it undefined in the spec (as is currently the case due to lack of interoperability).
+* Add a canvas context creation attribute to specify a color space.
-Add a canvas color space creation parameter that allows user code to chose between backwards compatible behavior and color managed behaviors.
-Color space support is also extended to image storage intefaces that interact with canvases, such as CanvasPattern, ImageData and ImageBitmap.
+* Add a canvas context creation attribute to specify a numeric format for storing pixel values.
+* Color space and numeric format parameters are also extended to image storage interfaces that interact with canvases, such as CanvasPattern, ImageData and ImageBitmap.

 ### Processing Model